pingidentity/status-servlet/README.md

 # broker-status-servlet

 This is a status servlet extension for the UnboundID Data Broker.
-It may be used as the health check target for an HTTP load balancer.
+It may be used as the health check target for an HTTP load balancer such as HAProxy or Amazon Elastic Load Balancer.

 ## Usage